Esthetician & Skin Care Colleges

 You can earn an Esthetician & Skin Care degree in as little as four months if you choose to enroll in a certificate program at a technical school, career college or university.
 Students can expect classes to cover facial treatments, vitamin therapies, mask therapy, electrolysis, hair removal, skin physiology and facial massage.
 Plus, many programs provide basic business skills since some students will take on managerial roles later.

-While certificates are the most common, associate degrees are also offered at technical schools, college and universities to Esthetician & Skin Care majors.
+While certificates are the most common, associates degrees are also offered at technical schools, college and universities to Esthetician & Skin Care majors.
 With a 2-year degree program, you may have a chance to learn a greater variety of skills or gain more experience in a particular area to give you an edge when applying for jobs.
 Typically, clinical or medical skin care programs, which include instruction in cosmetic dermatology procedures like microdermabrasion and chemical peels can qualify you for higher paying careers.

 Esthetician & Skin Care Degree Programs: